Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Remove'), the resource ('component-property definition'), and the scope ('from a main component or variant set').
-It also mentions propagation, which distinguishes it from sibling tools like component_manage_property or instance_set_property.
+The description clearly states the verb 'Remove', the resource 'component-property definition', and the scope 'from a main component or variant set; propagates to every instance.'
+It unambiguously distinguishes deletion from other property management.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.